 Tennis Courts are no longer just for Tennis.

-Public and private tennis courts are becoming more and more multi-sport courts.
+Public and private tennis courts are becoming more and more multi-recreational courts.
 For years, people have been adding at least a basketball hoop and a key to their courts.
 Others have added shuffleboard, hopscotch and four squares, goal creases and additional lines for volleyball or under 10 tennis lines.

 Pickleball seems to be the up and coming new sport added to tennis courts.
 NESCO had put them in, in towns like Marlborough, MA, Harwich, MA and Easton, MA